 Although researchers know that prostate cancer cells are genetically different from healthy prostate cells, they don’t yet know why this happens.
 Your DNA effects more than whether your hair is brown and your eyes are blue.
 It also controls the growth and lifespan of your body’s cells.

 Researchers are still trying to figure out why some genes make you more or less likely to develop cancer.
 They have, however, determined certain risk factors that indicate whether you’re more likely to develop prostate cancer.
-The first is age, as prostate cancer is more common in men over the age of 60.
+The greatest risk factor is age, as prostate cancer is more common in men over the age of 60.

 Race also plays a role, with African American men being more likely to receive a prostate cancer diagnosis than men of any other race.
 African Americans are also more likely to have a more aggressive form of the disease.

-If you have a family history of prostate cancer, you may have a higher risk of prostate cancer.
+Having a family history of prostate cancer may also raise your risk of prostate cancer.
 Your risk may also be higher if your genetic makeup includes the genes that increase the risk of breast cancer or if there’s a family history of breast cancer.

 Finally, obese men are more likely to have an advanced form of prostate cancer or one that’s more difficult to treat.